Troubleshooting sandbox access to rows and columns

 If you build a question using the query builder (i.e., use a simple or custom question), you may unintentionally pull in additional columns.
 You can check exactly which columns are included by viewing the question in the Notebook Editor and clicking on the View the SQL button.
 But again: if you use SQL questions to sandbox the data, this problem goes away.

-Is the person in a group with unrestricted access to view the table?
+Is the person in another group with a different permission level for the table?

-Root cause: You’ve sandboxed the table with the question, but the person is also in an group with unrestricted access to the table.
+Root cause: You’ve sandboxed the table with the question, but the person is also in an group with a higher level of access to the table.
 If a person is in multiple groups, they’ll get the most permissive access to a data source across all of their groups.

 Steps to take:

-Remove the person from all groups with unrestricted access to the sandboxed table.
+Remove the person from all groups with higher level access to the sandboxed table.
 If they need some permissions from those other groups, you’ll need to create a new group with a new set of permissions that only has sandboxed access to the table in question.

 People can’t see columns they should be able to see